Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Pumping of surface Hall states

 \subsection{Experimental predictions I}

-Suppose that in the laboratory one takes a TRS-stabilized topological insulator in an adiabatic cycle such that there is a net quantized change in the bulk magneto-electric response.
-Then the experimentalist will observe the following surface phenomena: \begin{enumerate}
+Suppose that one drives a TRS-stabilized topological insulator in an adiabatic cycle such that there is a net quantized change in the bulk magneto-electric response.
+Then the experimentalist will observe the following surface phenomena: \begin{itemize}

-\item Recall that the net spectral flow is independent of the reference energy line $E(t)$, as long as this line takes values inside $G$, is continuous and closes into itself.
-By placing the line infinitely close to the bottom/top of the gap $G$, we can see that electrons are pumped from the valence to conduction band at a rate of $\phi_{12}\Delta \alpha_{\rm ME}$ per cycle.
-This pumping process not only supplies conduction electrons and valence holes, it pumps quantum Hall effect as we explain next.
+\item Recall that the net spectral flow is independent of the reference energy line $E(t)$, as long as this line takes values inside $\bm G$, is continuous and closes into itself.
+By placing the line infinitesimally close to the bottom/top of the gap $\bm G$, we can see that the spectral flow implies that electrons are pumped from the valence to the conduction band at a rate of $\phi_{12}\Delta \alpha_{\rm ME}$ per cycle.

-\item Suppose that instead of a halved sample one has a thick slab such that the top and bottom surfaces are decoupled, yet Hall measurements can be performed.
+\item Instead of a halved sample, suppose one has a thick slab such that the top and bottom surfaces are decoupled.
+Yet a Hall measurement can be simultaneously performed on the two surfaces.
 Under an adiabatic cycle, the flow of the Landau levels on the top and bottom surfaces occur in opposite directions but all the other aspects remain as described above.
-If a Hall measurement is performed on the system along the cycle and the Fermi level is held constant, then one will observe a number of $2 \Delta \alpha_{\rm ME}$ plateau-plateau phase transitions.
-The net variation of the Hall conductance per cycle is zero though.
+If a Hall measurement is performed with a weak magnetic field $\phi_{12}$ on the system along the adiabatic cycle and the Fermi level is held constant, then one will observe generically a number of $2 \Delta \alpha_{\rm ME}$ plateau-plateau phase transitions.
+However, the net variation of the Hall conductance of the slab per cycle is zero.
 For more on the actual values of the Hall conductance during such processes, see next section.

-\item The first TRS-stabilized topological insulator was an Bi-Sn alloy displaying five Dirac cones in the surface spectrum.
-This indicates that $\Delta \alpha_{\rm ME} = 5$ when it is connected to a topologically trivial phase.
-Under deformations of the crystal, only one Dirac cone is stable.
-Where do the other cones go?
-Our answer is that they will be found again in the surface spectrum if the system is taken in the adiabatic cycle which connects to a trivial phase.